dCache/dcache-book2/config-SRM.md

 > **NOTE**
 >
-> You do not need to restart the DOMAIN-SRM or DCACHE after changing the `LinkGroupAuthorization.conf` file.
+> You do not need to restart the DOMAIN-SRM or dCache after changing the `LinkGroupAuthorization.conf` file.
 The changes will be applied automatically after a few minutes.
 >
 > Use `update link groups` to be sure that the `LinkGroupAuthorization.conf` file and the link groups have been updated.
 >